scikit-hep/awkward-0.x/README.rst

     array.content
     # returns <IndexedMaskedArray [1.1 2.2 None ... <Row 0> None <Row 1>] at 79093e598ef0>

 Notice that the boundaries between sub-lists are gone: they exist only at the ``JaggedArray`` level.
 This ``IndexedMaskedArray`` level handles the ``None`` values in the data.
 If we dig further, we'll find a ``UnionArray`` to handle the mixture of sub-lists and sub-sub-lists and record structures.
-If we dig far enough, we'll find the numerical data:
+If we dig deeply enough, we'll find the numerical data:

 .. code-block:: python